Larry Kramer: Early life

 Laurence David Kramer was born in Bridgeport, Connecticut, the younger of two children.
 His mother, Rea (née Wishengrad), worked as a shoe store employee, teacher, and social worker for Red Cross.
 His father, George Kramer, worked as a government attorney.
 His older brother, Arthur Kramer was born in 1927.
 The family was Jewish.

 Kramer was considered an "unwanted child" by his parents, who struggled to find work during the American Great Depression.
 When the family moved to Maryland, they found themselves in a much lower socioeconomic bracket than that of Kramer's high school peers.
 Kramer had become sexually involved with a male friend in junior high school.
 His father wanted him to marry a woman with money and pressured him to become a member of Pi Tau Pi, a Jewish fraternity.

 Kramer's father, older brother Arthur, and two uncles were alumni of Yale University.
 Kramer enrolled at Yale College in 1953, where he had difficulty adjusting.
 He felt lonely, and earned lower grades than those to which he was accustomed.
 He attempted suicide by an overdose of aspirin because he felt like he was the "only gay student on campus".
 The experience left him determined to explore his sexuality and set him on the path to fight "for gay people's worth".
 The next semester, he had an affair with his German professor – his first requited romantic relationship with a man.
-Kramer enjoyed the Varsity Glee Club during his remaining time at Yale, and he graduated in 1957 with a degree in English.
+Kramer enjoyed the Yale Glee Club during his remaining time at Yale, and he graduated in 1957 with a degree in English.
 He served in the U.S. Army Reserve before beginning his film writing and production career.